Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

 6. A customer is planning to migrate their Microsoft SQL Server databases to AWS.
 Which AWS Services can the customer use to run their Microsoft SQL Server database on AWS?
 (Choose TWO)
     - A. AWS Fargate.
-    - B. Amazon Elastic Compute Cloud.
+    - B. Amazon Elastic Compute Cloud.[install and run Microsoft SQL Server directly on EC2 instances. ]
     - C. Amazon RDS.
     - D. AWS Database Migration service (DMS).
+(Helps migrate databases to AWS)
-    - E. AWS Lambda.
+    - E. AWS Lambda.( A serverless compute service for running code, not databases.)

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, C
     </details>

 7. Which AWS Service can perform health checks on Amazon EC2 instances?
     - A. AWS CloudFormation.
+[Used for infrastructure as code (provisioning resources)]
     - B. Amazon Route 53.
-    - C. Amazon Chime.
+    - C. Amazon Chime.[A communication service (video conferencing, chat]
     - D. Amazon Aurora.

     <details markdown=1><summary markdown='span'>Answer</summary>